 Receive Restorations You Need – Crown lengthening is not done only for cosmetic reasons.
 In order to make room for a dental crown or a veneer, you may need to have more of your natural tooth exposed.
 Crown lengthening will make it possible for Dr. Wilhelm to complete the restorative procedures that can repair both your smile and your tooth.

 This procedure, also called teeth reshaping, can adjust the shape of your teeth to correct a misshapen tooth, to smooth edges, or to improve the shape to better fit your smile.

 The first step is an initial consultation to determine if this treatment is right for you.
 Dr. Wilhelm will take a digital X-ray to see how much enamel you have and where your inner tooth material, which houses the tooth nerve, is located.
 This will allow Dr. Wilhelm to know how much enamel he can remove without affecting the nerve.

 Once he has the full picture of your tooth, Dr. Wilhelm will begin comfortably removing a small layer of enamel from the tooth so that it will fit in with the rest of your smile.
 Depending on how involved the contouring process is, you may be able to have your new smile in a single appointment.

 Providing A Less “Gummy” Smile With Crown Lengthening

-Some people have a gumline that covers too much of the crowns of their teeth.
-The crown is the white part that sticks up (or down) from your gumline.
-Once your tooth comes in, there is no way to make it show more than it already does.
-What crown lengthening does is expose more of the white part of your tooth.
-Dr. Wilhelm will adjust that level of gums and even out your smile.
+Some people have a gumline that covers too much of the crowns of their teeth (the white part above your gumline).
+Dr. Wilhelm may recommend crown lengthening to expose more of the white part of your tooth.
+By adjusting the level of your gums, he can even out your smile.